 1. Choose the Brand Wisely

 You should go for kitten food from a company that has passed all AAFCO feeding tests.
 These tests focus on verifying cat food and ensure their formulas have no deficiencies.
 Most pet food companies formulate their food-based recipe that has never undergone any test with actual cats before putting it on stores.
-A good company always invest in scientific research and seek advice from veterinary nutritionists to provide well-balanced food that cannot harm or affect the growth of your kitten in any way.
+A good company always invests in scientific research and seek advice from veterinary nutritionists to provide well-balanced food that cannot harm or affect the growth of your kitten in any way.

 2. Consider Calories